AdobeDocs/marketo-measure.en/help/channel-tracking-and-setup/offline-channels/campaigns-and-campaign-members.md

 * Include only “Responded” campaign Members - Only Leads or Contacts that have a Campaign Member Status of “Responded” will receive a Touchpoint associated to that campaign.
 * Exclude all Campaign Members - None of the Leads or Contacts will receive a Touchpoint associated to that campaign.

-Please note that campaign members must have an email address associated to their record in order for Marketo Measure to create a touchpoint.
-Without an email address, Marketo Measure will not assign a touchpoint to the campaign member.
+Please note that campaign members must have an email address associated to their record in order for [!DNL Marketo] Measure to create a touchpoint.
+Without an email address, [!DNL Marketo Measure] will not assign a touchpoint to the campaign member.

 ## Campaign Sync Dates {#campaign-sync-dates}

 With the installation of the package, Marketo Measure will also include 2 date fields on the Campaign object: Touchpoint Start Date and Touchpoint End Date.

-These dates tell Marketo Measure when we should start or stop including Campaign Members from the Campaign into the touchpoint journey.
+These dates tell [!DNL Marketo] Measure when we should start or stop including Campaign Members from the Campaign into the touchpoint journey.
 You can either set one date, or both, or none at all.

 ## Use Case for Touchpoint Start Date {#use-case-for-touchpoint-start-date}

-Start date can be used in the case that an existing Campaign is used for tracking Leads and Contacts, but the user only wants to start measuring once new systems or processes have been in place, so they decide to set a start date once Marketo Measure should start tracking those Campaign Members.
+Start date can be used in the case that an existing Campaign is used for tracking Leads and Contacts, but the user only wants to start measuring once new systems or processes have been in place, so they decide to set a start date once [!DNL Marketo Measure] should start tracking those Campaign Members.

 ## Use Case for Touchpoint End Date {#use-case-for-touchpoint-end-date}

-If before using Marketo Measure, you used a Marketing Automation platform that tracked Leads' digital interactions (IE form submissions), and then uploaded those Leads into a Saleforce Campaign, you can leverage the Touchpoint End Date field.
+If before using Marketo Measure, you used a Marketing Automation platform that tracked Leads' digital interactions (IE form submissions), and then uploaded those Leads into a [!DNL Saleforce] Campaign, you can leverage the Touchpoint End Date field.
 You'd set the Touchpoint End Date as your start date with Marketo Measure and enable Buyer Touchpoints, then each of these Leads' digital interaction would be created as a Touchpoint.
 The reason you'll set the Touchpoint End Date to be your Start Date with Marketo Measure is because, moving forward, we will be tracking these digital interactions through our javascript.

 ![](assets/3.png)

 ## Campaign Members {#campaign-members}

-Campaign Members are nested under Campaigns, and are related to a Lead or Contact.
+Campaign Members are nested under [!UICONTROL Campaigns], and are related to a Lead or Contact.
 A Lead or a Contact can only be added once to a Campaign, which can be problematic depending on the use case of the Campaign.
 When a Campaign is synced, the campaign membership is used as a marketing activity that is put into the touchpoint journey and treated like a form fill.

 ## Buyer Touchpoint Status {#buyer-touchpoint-status}